Not a Hero

-Not a Hero is a cover system 2D shooter video game developed by the British indie development studio Roll7 and published by Devolver Digital.
-The game released on 14 May 2015 for Microsoft Windows.
-A later update, which was built using the Chowdren runtime for Clickteam Fusion 2.5, introduced builds for OS X and Linux, on 1 October 2015.
-The PlayStation 4 version of the game released on 2 February 2016, with the PlayStation Vita version being cancelled.
+Not a Hero is a 2015 shooter video game developed by Roll7 and published by Devolver Digital for Windows.
+It was released on OS X and Linux on 1 October 2015 and PlayStation 4 on 2 February 2016, with the PlayStation Vita version being cancelled.
 A Super Snazzy Edition, including a new extra campaign, was released on Xbox One by Team17 in May 2016, and on Nintendo Switch by Devolver Digital in August 2018.

 Plot

 The anthropomorphic, purple rabbit BunnyLord has travelled back in time from 2048 to be elected as mayor to save the world as it is known from total destruction and alien invasion.
 During his candidateship, he needs to show the citizens why he should be elected and sets up freelance anti-heroes to clean up crime in the city under his name.